billyshin/Python_Hacking/README.md

           Usage: iptables -I FORWARD -j NFQUEUE --queue-num 0 python arp_spoof.py -t [Target IP Address] -g [Gateway] python file_interceptor.py -r [Redirect URL]

+  7. download.py - A program that download a file from input URL and save it to input destination location.

+          Usage: python download.py -u [URL] -d [Destination loaction]

+  8. reverse_backdoor.py - A backdoor program that allows hacker to execute simple commands on target device using reversed TCP.
+It must be run in the target device locally, and thus social engineering or any other MITM attack should be used.
+It works in all environment that supports Python. listener.py only works when reverse_backdoor.py is running locally in target device.

+  8. listener.py - A socket program that allows us to listen from the reverser_backdoor.py program.

+           Usage: reverse_backdoor.py is running in target device python listener.py -i [IP Address]

+     Available commands:

+          eixt
+          cd [Destination directory]
+          download [File]
+          upload [File]